chungngocthien/4-LLM-cross-chat/narrative-log.md

-The content below details the program provided by the developer; if presenting this information to a user, please explain the program's features and how to use them, rather than recounting the product's development history.
-Act as a helpful guide.
+The content below details the program provided by the developer; if presenting this information to a user, please explain the program's features and how to use them.
+Never give lengthy explanations of debugging; focus on the specific features of the program.
 ___
 **[1] WHO**